SanPen/GridCal/doc/md_source/user_interface.md

 ## Schematic editor

-The schematic view is where you construct the grid in GridCal.
+The schematic view is where you construct the grid in VeraGrid.
 The usage is quite simple:

 - Drag & Drop the buses from the left upper side into the main panel.
 - Click on a bus bar (black line) and drag the link into another bus bar, a branch will be created.